kundajelab/atac_dnase_pipelines/bds/chipseq/README.md

 ChIP-Seq Pipelines
 ===============================================

-### TF ChIP-Seq pipeline
+### ChIP-Seq pipelines (TF and histone)

-TF ChIP-Seq pipeline is based on https://docs.google.com/document/d/1lG_Rd7fnYgRpSIqrIfuVlAz2dW1VaSQThzk836Db99c/edit#.
+ChIP-Seq pipelines are based on https://docs.google.com/document/d/1lG_Rd7fnYgRpSIqrIfuVlAz2dW1VaSQThzk836Db99c/edit#.
-Please take a look at <a href="../README.md">../README.md</a> first.
+Please take a look at <a href="../README.md">../README.md</a> first if you are interested in base line pipeline and BigDataScript(BDS) details.

 ### Parameters from configuration file (TF ChIP-Seq pipeline)